gloori/kubeflow-poc/README.md

 ---
 ### Documentation and macOS Specific Targeting
+Evaluation of the 2 installation options for Local Deployment matters a lot.
 Both `kind` and `k3s` target mainly Linux and the documentation targeting macOS is sloppy.